nasa/Common-Metadata-Repository/README.md

 `Applications` section below.
 Note: Steps 1 and 2 only need to be completed once.

-1. `cmr build uberjar PROJ`
+1. `cmr build uberjar APP`
-2. `cmr run uberjar PROJ`
+2. `cmr run uberjar APP`

-Where `PROJ` is any supported CMR app.
-You can touble-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of availble apps after entering `uberjar` in each command.
+Where `APP` is any supported CMR app.
+You can touble-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of availble apps after entering `uberjar` in each step above.

 ## Checking Dependencies, Static Analysis, and Tests